 - Red Heart Soft

 It is hard to tell exactly how much yarn you will need for this project.
-Just like meteorologist we can’t definitely tell what the weather will be during the year so we need to make a guess.
-I suggest having at least 2 balls of each color that you are going to use.
+Just like meteorologists, we can’t definitely tell what the weather will be during the year so we need to make a guess.
+I suggest having at least 2 balls of each color that you are going to use as a starting point.

-Want to grab an AMAZING temperature blanket tracker?
+Make your temperature blanket easier on yourself by grabbing our AMAZING temperature blanket tracker?
 Just use the button below to get access to the document.
 Make sure that you download a version to your own computer/Google Docs.
-There will be many people accessing this document and I would hate for you to loose your information.